-In order to foster collaboration efforts and work streams to advance sustainability in global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF and G20.
-Participating in many of these global dialogues offers a unique opportunity to organise events at the highest political forums as a crucial tool to promote our goals.
-Some of the specific work streams include education, employment, local-global collaboration, infrastructure, financing, business and human rights.
+In order to foster collaborative efforts and workstreams to advance sustainability in global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF and G20.
+Participating in many of these global dialogues offers a unique opportunity to organize events at the highest political forums as a crucial tool to promote our goals.
+Some of the specific workstreams include education, employment, local-global collaboration, infrastructure, financing, business and human rights.

-“Our work is strongly linked to natural fibres, sustainable development, local development - initiatives that have a positive impact on the environment, local development, economy and social well-being”
+“Our work is strongly linked to natural fibers, sustainable development, local development - initiatives that have a positive impact on the environment, local development, economy and social well-being”

 Adriana Marina - founder